-Principal Amounts and Descriptions: \$ State of Wisconsin General Obligation Refunding Bonds of 2026, Series 1 Denominations: \$ State of Wisconsin General Obligation Refunding Bonds of 2027, Series 1 Date of Issue: (Forward Delivery) Forward Delivery: Multiples of \$5,000 Record Date: Date of delivery Interest Payment Dates: On or about , 2026 for the 2026 Series 1 Bonds and on or about , 2027 for the 2027 Series 1 Bonds Maturities: The forward delivery date and certain conditions to the Underwriters' obligation to purchase the 2027 Series 1 Bonds on the settlement date give rise to certain risks to investors- See page 7 .
-The Representative will require investors purchasing the 2027 Series 1 Bonds to execute and deliver a Delayed Delivery Contract, the form of which is attached hereto as APPENDIX E .
-Redemption: April 15 and October 15 May 1 and November 1, beginning November 1, 2026 for the 2026 Series 1 Bonds and November 1, 2027 for the 2027 Series 1 Bonds 2026 Series 1 Bonds; May 1, 2027-42 2027 Series 1 Bonds; May 1, 2029-37- See inside front cover .
-Optional -The 2026 Series 1 Bonds maturing on or after May 1, are callable at par on May 1, or any date thereafter- See page 4 .
-The 2027 Series 1 Bonds maturing on or after May 1, are callable at par on May 1, or any date thereafter- See page 4 .
-Sinking Fund -The Bonds maturing on May 1, are subject to mandatory sinking fund redemption at par- See page 4 .
-Form: Book-entry-only- See page 5 .
+Description: State of Wisconsin General Obligation Bonds of 2026, Series A Principal Amount: \$474,830,000 Denominations: Multiples of \$5,000 Date of Issue: Date of delivery (on or about February 5, 2026) Record Date: April 15 and October 15 Interest Payments: May 1 and November 1, beginning May 1, 2026 Maturities: May 1, 2027-38- See front cover.
+Redemption: Optional -The Bonds maturing on or after May 1, 2036 are callable at par on November 1, 2035 or on any date thereafter- See page 2.
+Form: Book-entry-only- See page 4.
 Paying Agent: All payments of principal of, and interest on, the Bonds will be paid by the Secretary of Administration.
 All payments will be made to The Depository Trust Company, which will distribute payments to DTC Participants as described herein.
 Security: The Bonds are general obligations of the State of Wisconsin.
 As of January 1, 2026, the State had general obligations outstanding in the principal amount of \$6,656,852,000.
-Additional General Obligation Debt: The State may issue additional general obligation debt- See page 11 .
+Additional General Obligation Debt: The State may issue additional general obligation debt- See page 5.
 Authority for Issuance: The Bonds are authorized by Article VIII of the Wisconsin Constitution and Chapters 18 and 20 of the Wisconsin Statutes.
-Purpose: Bond proceeds are being used for the current refunding (including by purchasing Tendered Bonds pursuant to the Invitation) of general obligation bonds previously issued by the State for general governmental purposes- See page 2 .
+Purpose: Acquisition, construction, development, extension, enlargement, or improvement of land, waters, property, highways, buildings, equipment, or facilities for public purposes.
 Legality of Investment: State law provides that the Bonds are legal investments for all banks, trust companies, bankers, savings banks and institutions, building and loan associations, savings and loan associations, credit unions, investment companies, and other persons or entities carrying on a banking business; for all personal representatives, guardians, trustees, and other fiduciaries; and for the State and all public officers, municipal corporations, political subdivisions, and public bodies.

-Tax Status: Interest on the Bonds is excludable from gross income for federal income tax purposes under Section 103 of the Code and is not treated as an item of tax preference for purposes of computing the federal alternative minimum tax imposed on individuals under the Code; however, interest on the Bonds is included in determining the "adjusted financial statement income" of certain corporations on which the federal alternative minimum tax is imposed under the Code- See page 14.
-Interest on the Bonds is not exempt from current State of Wisconsin income or franchise taxes- See page 16.
-Legal Opinion: Validity and tax opinions to be provided by Foley & Lardner LLP- See page C-1.
-2025 Annual Report: This Official Statement incorporates by reference, and makes updates and additions to, Parts I, II, and III of the State of Wisconsin Continuing Disclosure Annual Report, dated December 19, 2025- See APPENDIX A.
+Tax Exemption: Interest on the Bonds is excludable from gross income for federal income tax purposes under Section 103 of the Code and is not treated as an item of tax preference for purposes of computing the federal alternative minimum tax imposed on individuals under the Code; however, interest on the Bonds is included in the "adjusted financial statement income" of certain corporations on which the federal alternative minimum tax is imposed under the Code- See page 8.
+Interest on the Bonds is not exempt from current State of Wisconsin income or franchise taxes- See page 9.
+Legal Opinion: Validity and tax opinion to be provided by Foley & Lardner LLP- See page C-1.
+2025 Annual Report: This Official Statement incorporates by reference, and makes updates and additions to, Parts I, II, and III of the State of Wisconsin Continuing Disclosure Annual Report, dated December 19, 2025- See page 1, page 10, and APPENDIX A.